u-root/u-root/integration/README.md

 environment variables, uses pkg/qemu to start a QEMU VM with the correct command line and configuration.

-There are a couple of ways to test:
+The test architecture, kernel and QEMU binary are set using environment variables.

+The initramfs can come from one of the following ways:
-* Custom initramfs: provide an initramfs that will be used in the VM.
+* Custom initramfs: run the tests with an initramfs provided by the user
+* Custom u-root opts: define u-root opts in the test itself (eg. custom uinit).
-* Custom uinit: provide a uinit.
-The testing setup will generate an initramfs with that uinit.
+  The testing setup will generate an initramfs with those options.
-* Test commands: provide the set of commands to be tested.
-The testing setup will generate an initramfs that runs those commands.
+* Default: provide the set of commands to be tested.
+The testing setup will generate a generic initramfs that runs those commands.

 Files that need to be shared with the VM are written to a temp dir which is exposed as a Plan 9 (9p) filesystem in the VM.